Describe your travels with these unique and beautiful travel words from different languages around the world.

-I love travelling and I love languages, so imagine my excitement when I came across a treasure trove of travel words that describe how we feel before, during, and after we travel.
+I love travelling and I love languages, so imagine my excitement when I came across a treasure trove of travel words and wanderlust synonyms that describe how we feel before, during, and after we travel.

 Just like a photo can’t fully capture what it feels like to stand on the edge of a fjord, neither can ‘wanderlust’ fully express how we feel when we crave our next adventure.
 These travel words are literary gems which have been gathered from languages around the world.
 From Japanese to Swedish, Latin to Greek, travel brochures of the future will be peppered with travel words like of resfeber, livsnjutare, and coddiwomple.

 Without further ado, here are 28 travel words you should slip into your vocabulary.
 When you’re done, I’d love to hear which ones are your favourites in the comment section below.

-Definition: This travel word refers to the restless race of the traveller’s heart before the journey begins, when anxiety and anticipation are tangled together.
+Definition: The meaning of resfeber refers to the restless race of the traveller’s heart before the journey begins, when anxiety and anticipation are tangled together.

 It’s that moment just after you buy your plane tickets and excitement and fear floods in all at once, creating a mixture of emotions that make you feel anxious or physically ill.